Skip to main content

 Creating your stacked wooden books

-Once you have painted your first wooden box, take your hot glue, and apply the glue to your next box.
+Once you have finished painting the first box, take your hot glue and apply it to the next box.

-You won't have to paint the tops of the other two boxes since they will be stacked.
-Be sure to flip your boxes over so that the open side of each shadow box is facing down.
+You won’t need to paint the tops of the other two boxes since they will be stacked.
+Make sure to flip the boxes over so that the open sides of each shadow box are facing down.

-Apply your glue on the closed side of each box.
-Glue, and stack your boxes on top of one another.
-Once your boxes are stacked apply black paint around all four sides.
+Apply glue to the closed side of each box.
+Then, glue the boxes together and stack them on top of one another.
+Once your boxes are stacked, apply black paint around all four sides.

-Allow the black paint to completely dry.
-Take some white paint, and add a line of paint between the spaces on the front side of each block.
-By doing this you are creating a shadow effect.
+Allow the black paint to dry completely.
+Next, take some white paint and add a line of paint between the spaces on the front side of each block.
+This will create a shadow effect.

 I found that if you apply just a small amount of clear adhesive on the very end of your twine, it makes it easy to string the beads down the twine.